sunpy/sunraster/docs/IRISMapCube.rst

     >>> from irispy import read_iris_sji_level2_fits
     >>> my_cube = read_iris_sji_level2_fits(my_fits_file)

-If you don't have a lot of RAM memory of if you are loading a huge file, we recommend to use the memmap kwarg.
+If you don't have a lot of RAM memory or if you are loading a huge file, we recommend to use the memmap kwarg.
 By using it, you will only load what you need to run but some methods that requires all the file will not be accessible.
 You can use the memmap kwarg by doing: ::